 - Schedules are made to be broken.
 If your visit to a museum gets delayed, take a break for a glass of wine in a cafe.
 Observing the street can be just as good as seeing the classics.

-- No matter how good your language skills are, you’ll always going to run into a vocabulary hole.
-Think of it as a chance to be a lifelong learner while you stumble through trying to explain how local elections work in your town.
+- No matter how good your language skills are, you’ll always run into a vocabulary hole.
+Think of it as a chance to be a lifelong learner while you stumble through trying to explain how local elections work in your not-so-native tung.

 - Traveling, like a lot of life, if about saying yes to opportunities, or ideas, and having faith that you’ll figure it out when the time comes.